Thermal Camera SDK 11.3.0

 How To Get It

 The configuration file is automatically generated by the SDK when connecting to a new camera.
-The file is placed in the user settings directory
+The file is placed in the user settings directory.
+Depending whether a custom data directory was set the resulting file is located at:

 SDK Search Hierarchy